 Lindsay Olson | Email

 Lindsay is a PhD student in the Joint Doctoral Program in Clinical Psychology at SDSU and UC San Diego.
 She received her BA in Psychology from Whitman College in Walla Walla, Washington where she studied the effects of socio-economic status on adolescent identity development.
 After graduating, she studied pragmatic language use in children with ASDs as a research assistant at Oregon Health & Science University.
 After completing a predoctoral research fellowship at the Marcus Autism Center at Emory University where she used eye-tracking to examine early social development in infants at risk for developing ASD, Lindsay joined SCANgroup to study early social and brain development in autism and how experiences influence the course of brain development.
 Lindsay is a recipient of the prestigious Autism Speaks fellowship and her work has been published in the Journal of Developmental and Behavioral Pediatrics, Autism, with several other papers currently under review.

 Bosi Chen | Email

 Bosi is a PhD student in the Joint Doctoral Program in Clinical Psychology at SDSU and UC San Diego.
 After graduating from New York University with B.A. in Psychology and Economics, Bosi worked as a Research Associate at the NYU Child Study Center to study neural mechanisms underlying autism and ADHD in children and adolescents.
 Currently, Bosi is jointly working with our lab and with Dr. Marty Sereno, Director of SDSU Imaging Center.
 Bosi is a recipient of the prestigious Autism Speaks predoctoral fellowship and the SDSU University Graduate Fellowship.
 Her recent paper on brain network connectivity in young children with ASD has been featured in Spectrum.

 Tiffany Wang | Email

 Tiffany is a PhD student in the Psychology department at UC San Diego (UCSD).
-After graduating from UCSD with a B.A/B.S in psychology and biology, she worked with Dr. Aubyn Stahmer at the Child and Adolescent Services Research Center on ways to deliver evidence-based practices into community settings.
+After graduating from UCSD with a B.A/B.S in psychology and biology, she worked with Dr. Aubyn Stahmer at the Child and Adolescent Services Research Center (CASRC) on ways to deliver evidence-based practices into community settings.
 Tiffany is a busy bee: she is jointly working on the Toddler Project in our lab, as well as with Dr. Leslie Carver’s Developmental Neuroscience Lab and Dr. Caren Walker’s Early Learning and Cognition Lab at UCSD.
 She is interested in identifying biological or behavioral markers in infants and toddlers at risk for autism.